 MYTH: The children come into foster care and are “damaged, beyond repair” because of the abuse they have experienced.
 There’s nothing I can do to help them.

 FACT: Many believe that the children are “too bad” or delinquent.
 Children enter foster care by no fault of their own.
 Instead, they enter foster care because the adults in their lives cannot keep them safe or healthy.
-Miracles happen all the time with foster children and that’s because of the relationship they develop in the foster and adoptive homes they’re placed in.
+Miracles happen all the time with foster children, and that’s because of the relationship they develop in the foster and adoptive homes they’re placed in.
 You could be the influence the child needs as a role model to learn from.

 MYTH: I’m too old to be a foster parent.

 FACT: You are NEVER too old to give a child a loving and nurturing home!
-We have many foster parents that are retired from their jobs and “empty-nesters.”
+We have many foster parents that are retired from their jobs and are “empty-nesters.”

 MYTH: Foster parents cannot have pets living in the home.